Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Inside the property

-The name Cos which means "hill of pebbles" in the Gasconian dialect, was given by its first owner, Louis Gaspard d'Estournel, in 1810.
-After several ownership changes, the most significant was the purchase of Cos by Louis-Victor Charmolüe in 1894, the owner of neighboring Montrose.
-In 1917 however, he sold Cos to the Ginestet family.
-In 1970, another branch of the Ginestet family joined the Ginestet family, the Prats.
-Bruno Prats managed Cos d'Estournel until the change of ownership in 1998.
+Cos d'Estournel is located on the right side of the hill in the Cos hamlet (lieu-dit), about 1.5 km after passing Lafite on the left side of the road (Route des Chateaux) and going up a steep hill toward Saint-Estephe.
+The name "Cos" means "hill of pebbles" in the Gasconian dialect, given by its first owner, Louis Gaspard d'Estournel, in 1810.
+The property has had several owners over the years, with the most significant change being the purchase of Cos by Louis-Victor Charmolüe in 1894, the owner of neighboring Montrose.
+However, he sold Cos to the Ginestet family in 1917.
+In 1970, another branch of the Ginestet family, the Prats, joined the Ginestet family, and Bruno Prats managed Cos d'Estournel until the change of ownership in 1998.

-Aymeric de Gironde didn't stay long at Cos as he left for Troplong Mondot in 2017.
-The owner, Michel Reybier, has taken then over managing duties.
-Consulting oenologist here is Pascal Chatonnet from Lalande de Pomerol, who among his clients has such prominent names as Vega Sicilia in Spain and Chateau de Beaucastel in Chateauneuf du Pape.
+Aymeric de Gironde briefly worked at Cos before leaving for Troplong Mondot in 2017.
+The owner, Michel Reybier, took over managing duties.
+Pascal Chatonnet, from Lalande de Pomerol, is the consulting oenologist here.
+He counts prominent names such as Vega Sicilia in Spain and Chateau de Beaucastel in Chateauneuf du Pape among his clients.
 Technical director Dominique Arangoïts has been at Cos since 2004.

-Cos d'Estournel is 91 ha of vines, planted with 60% Cabernet Sauvignon and 40% Merlot.
-There are many parcels (61), among these small ones of Cabernet Franc and Petit Verdot.
-The vineyard's average age is 45, but several vines are between 80 and 100 years old, and Grand Vin is made from vines with an average age of 55.
-The soil here is mostly gravel with large stones on the surface.
+Cos d'Estournel has a vineyard area of 91 ha, planted with 60% Cabernet Sauvignon and 40% Merlot.
+There are 61 parcels, including small ones of Cabernet Franc and Petit Verdot.
+The vineyard's average age is 45, but several vines are between 80 and 100 years old, and Grand Vin is made from vines with an average age of 55 years.
+The soil here is mostly gravel, with large stones on the surface.

-The vintages below show different Cos' styles, making this property incredibly interesting.
-Especially the mix of power and elegance is thrilling!
+Cos d'Estournel produces several wines, including Grand Vin, a second wine called Pagodes de Cos, white Cos d'Estournel, and Goulée by Cos d'Estournel (mostly Merlot from Nothern Medoc).
+The different vintage styles make this property incredibly interesting, with a mix of power and elegance.
 The competition between two Saint-Estephe giants, Cos d'Estournel and Montrose, vintage for vintage, which we've seen for many years, is excellent to watch.

-Several vintages listed below were tested on the 29th of November 2017 in beautiful settings at Copenhagen's oldest wine merchant shop, Kjær & Sommerfeldt, created in 1875.
+Several vintages listed below were tested on November 29th, 2017, in beautiful settings at Copenhagen's oldest wine merchant shop, Kjær & Sommerfeldt, which was created in 1875.

 -----